 Reference to significant historical turning points in the context of Shiite clerics’ activism and their involvement in sociopolitical realms would help us comprehend the historical background of the emergence of the ideologists whom I will present in this chapter.
-It is worth indicating that these historical turning points took place in Iran, the biggest Shiite state and the main articulator in the development of the Shiite thought in modern times.
+These historical turning points took place in Iran, the largest Shiite state and the main articulator in the development of the Shiite thought in modern times.

-1890, The Tobacco Crisis
+The Tobacco Crisis of 1890

-The status of the Shiite cleric in the Qajarian Iran was not like its parallel in the Safavid Iran.
-The relationship between the Qajarian regime, which did not accentuate its religiosity, and the clerics had weakened to some extent.
-Moreover, the foreign influence on the Iranian state had gradually increased during that period, especially on the part of Britain and Russia.
-This had irritated the clerics both religiously (excessive influence of heretics on the Islamic state) and economically, as the European empires opened Iran’s gates for the benefit of European merchants, thus affecting the Iranian merchants, the main allies of the clerics.
+The status of the Shiite cleric in Qajar Iran was not like its parallel in Safavid Iran.
+The relationship between the Qajar regime, which did not accentuate its religiosity, and the clerics had weakened to some extent.
+Moreover, foreign influence, especially of Britain and Russia, on the Iranian state had gradually increased during that period.
+This had irritated the clerics both religiously, as they perceived it as excessive influence of heretics on the Islamic state, and economically, as the European empires opened Iran’s gates for the benefit of European merchants, thus affecting the Iranian merchants, the main allies of the clerics.

-The secular opposition in Iran, for the first time, had cooperated with the clerics on the background of the Tobacco Crisis in 1890.
-The Shah Nasreddin granted a British Tobacco company, called Imperial Tobacco Company, monopoly on the Iranian Tobacco market for 50 years, thus arousing objection and embitterment amongst the Iranian bazaar merchants, who were the strongest allies of the Shiite clerics.
+The secular opposition in Iran, for the first time, had cooperated with the clerics in the period preceding the Tobacco Crisis in 1890.
+Iran’s ruler, Shah Nasreddin, had granted a British tobacco company, the Imperial Tobacco Company, a monopoly over the Iranian tobacco market for fifty years, thus arousing objection and embitterment amongst the Iranian bazaar merchants, who were the strongest allies of the Shiite clerics.
 This alliance was due to the fact that the latter had originally belonged to this social segment, and since the bazaar’s people were the main source of economic support for the clerics.
-Because of this opposition, alongside the activism of the Islamic reformist, Jamāl al-Dīn al-Afghānī, coordinated with the supreme Marjiʿa, Mirza Shirazi who lived in Iraq away from the Shah’s regime, the latter issued a Fatwa that banned consumption of tobacco all over Iran, resulting in complete tobacco boycott on the part of all the Iranian people.
-The Shah was eventually obliged to annul his decision regarding the monopoly granted to the British company.
+Because of this opposition, alongside the activism of the Islamic reformist, Jamal al-Din al-Afghani, which was coordinated with the Supreme marjiʿ, Mirza Shirazi, who lived in Iraq away from the shah’s regime, the latter issued a fatwa that banned consumption of tobacco all over Iran, resulting in a complete tobacco boycott by all the Iranian people.
+The shah eventually was obliged to annul his decision regarding the monopoly granted to the British company.

-1906, the Constitutional Revolution
+The Constitutional Revolution of 1906

-In 1905, Iran was ready for leading a political revolution, considering the unsuccessful economic politics of the new Shah, Moẓaffar ad-Din, alongside the fast growth of the middle class and its support of democracy, legality, nationalism and secularism.
+In 1905, Iran was ready for a political revolution, considering the unsuccessful economic politics of the new Shah, Mozaffar ad-Din, alongside the fast growth of the middle class and its support of democracy, legality, nationalism, and secularism.

-The revolution erupted in 1906 against the economic situation and the foreign strong presence in Iran, and against the absolute monarchy of Shah Moẓaffar.
-Therefore, the constitutional revolution of 1906-1911 was a sort of a national democratic revolution.
-Moreover, the coalition established between the activist clerics and the anti-imperialist secular forces was further enhanced following the failure of Russia, which had a great impact on Iran during those years, in its war with Japan.
+The revolution erupted in 1906 against the economic situation and the foreign strong presence in Iran, and against the absolute monarchy of Shah Mozaffar.
+Therefore, the constitutional revolution of 1906–1911 was a sort of a national democratic revolution.
+Moreover, the coalition established between the activist clerics and the anti-imperialist secular forces was further enhanced following the failure of Russia – which greatly affected Iran during those years – in its war with Japan.
 The Japanese victory was the first Asian triumph over a European nation in modern history, and the supporters of constitutions associated this victory with the fact that Japan was the only Asian state with a progressive constitution, while Russia was the only European state that lacked a parallel constitution.

 Yet, this revolution had also witnessed an internal controversy between the clerics regarding their positions as progressives or conservatives.
-Conservative clerics, like Sheikh Fazlollah Noori, denied the right to create a new constitution that would replace the Divine constitution and the Quran, while other clerics, like Ayatollah Mirza Hossein Naini, supported the revolutionaries’ demands and praised the advantages of a constitution that allows people to express their opinion and choose their ruler.
+Conservative clerics, like Sheikh Fazlollah Noori, denied the right to create a new constitution that would replace the Divine constitution and the Qur’an, while other clerics, like Ayatollah Mirza Hossein Naini, supported the revolutionaries’ demands and praised the advantages of a constitution that would allow people to express their opinion and choose their ruler.